-At the Institute for Human-Animal Connection (IHAC), we aim to improve the overall well-being of humans, animals and the environment through innovative, scientifically sound research and scholarship in therapeutic human-animal interactions, animals in communities and conservation social work.
-Informed by a systems view of social problems and guided by principles of efficacy, beneficence and justice, our research provides novel insights into the relationships between humans, animals and the environment we share.
+At the Institute for Human-Animal Connection (IHAC), we conduct scientifically sound research and scholarship in the areas of therapeutic human-animal interactions, animals in communities, and conservation social work to improve the overall well-being of humans, animals, and the environment.
+Informed by a systems view of social problems and guided by principles of efficacy, beneficence, and justice, our research provides novel insights into the relationships between humans, animals, and the environment that we share.

 Explore Current IHAC ResearchLearn More

 Therapeutic Human-Animal Interactions

-A primary research focus for IHAC is understanding how to ethically and most effectively incorporate animals and the natural environment in diverse, therapeutic and community-based settings to promote health, learning, and social change.
+IHAC's research team is working to understand how to ethically and most effectively incorporate animals and the natural environment into therapeutic and community-based settings designed to promote health, learning, and social change for diverse populations.
 For example:

 - In partnership with Green Chimneys, we’re conducting a series of studies to understand the impacts of animal-, horticultural- and natural-environment-based interventions on youths’ social emotional learning and developmental health in complex mental health treatment and special education environments.

 - We’re measuring the impacts of including animals in therapy on client engagement in clinical environments.

 - We’re identifying best practices for implementing prison-based dog training programs and measuring the impacts of these programs on incarcerated people, prison staff, dogs, and community health.